 Creating documents in languages other than English

-The documents feature, which allows RTF and PDF documents to be
+The documents feature that allows documents to be created from

-created from Markdown text with Mako templating, supports
+Markdown text with Mako templating supports languages other than

-default LaTeX template will load either the polyglossia package or
+will load either the polyglossia package or the babel package,

 mainlang in the